brekekesoftware/brekekephone/README.md

 - In XCode, check all search paths and ensure they have $(inherited) value.
 Add one if there isn't any, otherwise there will be library linking error, or framework not found error.
 If any of these kind of errors still happens, add the missing node_module package to the search path.

 ##### Build iOS app for distribution
-- Build main.jsbundle using command `npm run build:ios`
+- Build main.jsbundle using command `yarn build:ios`
 - Include the main.jsbundle in the Copy Bundle Resource section if haven't
 - Request for distribution certificate and install it correctly on local machine
 - Check the jsCodeLocation in AppDelegate.m for the correct config